Back Updated: 2025-10-20 Statistical Simulation, Wei Li

 Theorem: A set of transition probabilities \(P_{i,j}\), satisfying the “detailed balance condition” will have \(\pi\) as its stationary distribution.

-Remark: The detailed balance condition is sufficient but not necessary condition for a M.C. to have a stationary distribution.
-The key insight for sampling from some stationary distribution \(\pi\) is that it suffices to sample from the some transition distribution that satisfies the detailed balance condition defined by the stationary distribution.
+Remark: The detailed balance condition is a sufficient but not necessary condition for a Markov chain to possess a stationary distribution.
+The key insight for sampling from a given stationary distribution \(\pi\) is that it is enough to construct a transition mechanism \(P\) that satisfies the detailed balance condition with respect to \(\pi\).

 Metropolis Algorithm (discrete state space)